-The Dol (and the DACol if deemed necessary) of the Executive Director shall be screened by the persons who discharge the function of Reporting Officer for the Executive Director to identify if an interest could present a potential conflict with regard to the work of the Executive Director.
-A reasoned opinion may be requested from the Ethics Officer in this context.
+The Declaration of Interests of the Executive Director shall be screened by the persons who discharge the function of Reporting Officer for the Executive Director to identify if an interest could present a potential conflict with regard to the work of the Executive Director.
+A reasoned opinion may be requested from the Ethical Committee in this context.